Mayank2808sharma/ts-wc/readme.md

   -m           Outputs the numbers of characters in the file -w           Outputs the numbers of words in the file
 ```
-By default, go-wc outputs the number of words, lines, bytes, and characters for the file.
+By default, ts-wc outputs the number of words, lines, bytes, and characters for the file.

 #### Example: Get the number of words of a file `test.txt`